 Anyone can apply, but you must comply with the terms and conditions of the consent as listed below.

 Consent will only be granted to the individual or firm making the application.
 It cannot be transferred to any other person or firm.

 - Before you apply

-The applicant shall include proof of holding at least £10 million public liability insurance with the application.
+- The applicant shall hold £5 million public liability insurance

 Made under Section 178 of the Highways Act 1980

 - The cable shall be designed and erected and maintained with due regard to a comprehensive risk assessment.
-Such risk assessment shall take particular account of the erection, maintenance and removal of the cable and the effect of and on all types of traffic that will pass under or nearby the cable.
-Proof of compliance with such may be required by the Highway Authority prior to granting the licence and at any point in the duration of the licence
+Such risk assessment shall take particular account of the erection/laying, maintenance and removal of the cable and the effect of and on all types of traffic that will pass under/over or nearby the cable.
+Proof of compliance with such may be required by the Highway Authority prior to granting the consent and at any point in the duration of the consent

-- The erection, removal and maintenance of any cable shall be signed and guarded at all times, in accordance with the requirements described in Chapter 8 of the Traffic Signs Manual.
-The Highway Authority may require signing and guarding proposals prior to the approval of the licence
+- The erection/laying, removal and maintenance of any cable shall be undertaken outside of peak or traffic sensitive times and shall be signed and guarded at all times, in accordance with the requirements described in the Safety at Street Works and Road Works Code of Practice "Red Book" linked above.
+The Highway Authority may require signing and guarding proposals prior to the approval of the consent

 - No part of the highway shall be excavated without obtaining the prior express and specific permission of the Highway Authority